Swat009/turingstore/README.md

 ```

-With these in place we can start the prod server with:-
+With these in place we can start the prod server with:

 ```bash
 npm start